VariantSync/DiffDetective/INSTALL.md

 ```shell
 git clone https://github.com/VariantSync/DiffDetective.git
 ```
-Then, navigate to the root of your local clone of this repository.
+Then, navigate to the root of your local clone of this repository:
 ```shell
 cd DiffDetective
 ```